 My favorite version keeps things super simple with puff pastry, a thin layer of cheese and heirloom tomatoes.
 No need to blind bake a crust; just top the pastry and go.

-But one element nearly all tomato pies and tarts share is doing something to extract some of the fruit’s excess moisture or you’ll end up with soggy mess.
+But one element nearly all tomato pies and tarts share is doing something to extract some of the fruit’s excess moisture or you’ll end up with a soggy mess.
 Some folks call for roasting them, others for salting.
-Some simply lay sliced raw tomatoes atop a baked pie (pretty, but I like my tomatoes to meld with the filling).
+Some simply lay sliced raw tomatoes atop a baked pie (pretty.
+But I like my tomatoes to meld with the filling, which means baking them with the tart.

 It’s tempting to skip that step with the tomatoes — Lord knows, I’ve tried.
 I’ve found salting is simplest and most effective way to draw excess moisture from the tomatoes while allowing them to maintain their shape as they bake.
 It’s worth it.

-Serve this with a salad and white wine, or cut it into smaller pieces as a little appetizer.
+Serve this with a salad and white wine, or cut it into smaller pieces as appetizers.

 Salting the tomatoes is a key step to prevent a soggy tart.
 It’s tempting to skip it — Lord knows, I’ve tried.
 Don’t.

 - Choose tomatoes a little on the firmer side for this.
-Super-ripe maters will water out and disintegrate as they bake.
+Super-ripe maters tend to disintegrate as they bake.

 - Use any kind of semi-firm cheese in place of the Gruyere.
 Cheddar, fontina, Gouda, Manchego, etc. would all be nice choices.